NourAlz/Encoder-and-GA-with-Classification/README.md

 ### genetic.ipynb:
   This notebook has the final version of the genetic algorithm combined with both AE and VAE.

+### PCA + GA.ipynb
+  PCA for dimensionality reduction, evaluates reconstruction error, trains (RF, NB, SVM) with the reduced features, and optimizes hyperparameters using Genetic Algorithms

 ### PSO.ipynb:
   Includes a PSO combined with classification model to compare the performance against the Encoders + GA.